OneRaynyDay/oneraynyday.github.io/_posts/2020-09-22-Feature-Store.md

 <details><summary markdown='span' class='collapse'>**So what are accumulations?**
 </summary>

 **Accumulations** in Zipline are query-specific intervals between the smallest granularity and the endpoint, which are used to construct the “tails'' of intervals that do not fit nicely into the smallest granularity.
-One good thing about accumulations are that it works well with "infinite precision" ranges which can include irrational, trascendental, or repeating decimals.
+One good thing about accumulations is that it works well with "infinite precision" ranges which can include irrational, trascendental, or repeating decimals.

 ![skiplist]({{ site.url }}/assets/skiplist.png){:height="35%" width="35%"}